backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 Each of these features have a dominate category with roughly 90% selection, so there's not much, if any, information to be gained by their inclusion.

-That is, consider the feature 'higher'.
-If a student does not plan on furthering their education, many ML models would predecit that they would fail the course solely due to lack of information (18 students to 367).
+*That is*, consider the case where a student does not plan on furthering their education.
+They'll mark 'no' for the feature 'higher', and many ML models would predecit they would fail solely due to an insufficient number of datapoints (18 of 395 students).

-These features will not be included in the model.
+Hence, these features will not be included in the model.

 ```python